donn/Rexley/README.md

 # ⚖️ Licensing Info
 The application as received via the App Store for end users is licensed under the [Licensed Application User License Agreement](http://www.apple.com/legal/internet-services/itunes/appstore/dev/stdeula/).

-The source code is available for inspection or private deployment under the [GNU General Public License, v3](https://www.gnu.org/licenses/gpl-3.0.txt).
+The source code is available under the MIT License.
 See 'License' for a local copy.
-Please note the GPL does not apply to the App Store copy as the two license agreements are in conflict.

 Rexley relies on a number of awesome third party libraries.
 Their copyright notices are in 'OSAcknowledgments.txt'.